Certification Bundle Flyer (Information on two great certification bundles specially priced for SkillsUSA members)

 By engaging students in opportunities through SkillsUSA programming, SkillsUSA can ensure that students have access to world-class training and development opportunities, as well as ensuring partners have access to a highly trained and credentialed talent pipeline.

 SkillsUSA serves as a strong neutral partner with the capacity to provide reputable local, state, and national professional development for educators.
-SkillsUSA Workplace Learning Experiences, in conjunction with partners, will provide comprehensive professional development, including specialized credentialing, to educators so that they may better serve students along the career development continuum.
+SkillsUSA Work-Based Learning Experiences, in conjunction with partners, will provide comprehensive professional development, including specialized credentialing, to educators so that they may better serve students along the career development continuum.

 SkillsUSA serves as a strong neutral partner with the unique ability to communicate across stakeholder groups.
-SkillsUSA will leverage this position to provide comprehensive and stakeholder specific marketing and communication with an intentional focus on the student and family value of Workplace Learning Experiences.
+SkillsUSA will leverage this position to provide comprehensive and stakeholder specific marketing and communication with an intentional focus on the student and family value of Work-Based Learning Experiences.

-The infographic below provides information on how SkillsUSA Workplace Learning Experiences will provide each stakeholder group direct opportunities to engage in the career development continuum and work-based learning experiences.
+The infographic below provides information on how SkillsUSA Work-Based Learning Experiences will provide each stakeholder group direct opportunities to engage in the career development continuum and work-based learning experiences.
 We believe that if we are to achieve shared terminology and high-quality career development opportunities for students, then our stakeholders must be served in the following ways.
-Conversely, if our stakeholders are served in the ways listed below, then SkillsUSA will serve as the premier intermediary to all stakeholder groups and lead the momentum in Workplace Learning Experiences.
+Conversely, if our stakeholders are served in the ways listed below, then SkillsUSA will serve as the premier intermediary to all stakeholder groups and lead the momentum in Work-Based Learning Experiences.

 Click on the tabs to explore stakeholder-specific strategies.